intel/mlir-extensions/docs/rfcs/XeGPU.md

 **Design and Semantics**

 The mem_desc type addresses these challenges by encoding layout transformations—such as transpose and blocking—as static attributes of the descriptor, and by clearly separating logical and physical address computation.
-The distribution and unrolling process operates on a conceptual row-major 2D matrix, enabling clean and structured logical access, while the physical address materialization phase maps these logical coordinates to hardware-compliant SLM addresses, guided by the layout attributes attached to the mem_desc.
+The distribution and unrolling process operates on a conceptual row-major 2D matrix, enabling clean and structured logical access, while the XeVM lowering pass maps these logical coordinates to hardware-compliant SLM addresses, guided by the layout attributes attached to the mem_desc.

 This separation simplifies distribution and unrolling passes and enables systematic, robust transformations during compilation.
 The descriptor encapsulates all necessary layout metadata to generate correct and efficient SLM access patterns — supporting both regular loads and 1D block loads — without requiring the user to write explicit address arithmetic.

-**Basic Usage**
+**OP definition**

 To represent a matrix stored in shared local memory (SLM), users must create a mem_desc object.
 Create_mem_desc initializes a mem_desc instance with memory layout attributes such as @block and @stride.
 These attributes define the blocking and striding parameters, which govern physical address computation when accessing shared local memory (SLM).
 The mem_desc_subview creates a subview on top of the mem_desc, inheriting all of its layout attributes.
 Load_matrix and store_matrix perform data movement between SLM and vector registers. xegpu.layout attribute is added to load_matrix and store_matrix to specify the mapping of lanes and registers to fragments of the matrix, guiding tile distribution based on the assumed row-major view of the matrix.